ItaiAxelrad/remote-sensing/posts/raster-classification.md

 ## Type rfNews() to see new features/changes/bug fixes
 ```

 Since the random forest method involves the building and testing of many classification trees (the 'forest'), it is a computationally expensive step (and could take a lot of memory for especially large training datasets).
 When this step is finished, it would be a good idea to save the resulting object with the `save()` command.
-Any R object can be saved as an .rda file and reloaded into future sessions using `load()`.
+Any R object can be saved as an `.rda` file and reloaded into future sessions using `load()`.

-The resulting object from the `randomForest()` function is a specialized object of class randomForest, which is a large list-type object packed full of information about the model output.
+The resulting object from the `randomForest()` function is a specialized object of class `randomForest`, which is a large list-type object packed full of information about the model output.
 Elements of this object can be called and inspected like any list object.

 ```r
 ## Inspect the structure and element names of the resulting model modelRF